4l3xBB/Cyb3rBook/content/001 NOTES/IFS.md

 )
 ```

-With above code, because of `IFS` limited to just a newline, a line with blanks between non-whitespace chars is not splitted into several lines due to [[Word Splitting]] and the `foor loop` processing
+With above code, because of `IFS` limited to just a newline, a line with blanks between non-whitespace chars is not split into several lines due to [[Word Splitting]] and the `foor loop` processing

 Globbing character are not interpreted neither, therefore, no filename expansion is performed and no line is generated for each file matched with that glob pattern